DevExpress/devextreme-documentation/api-reference/_hidden/ExcelExportBaseProps/encodeExecutableContent.md

 ---
 ---
 ##### shortDescription
-Specifies whether to encode potentially dangerous content when it is exported to a CSV file.
+Specifies if the CSV export routine saves potentially dangerous content as plain text data.

 ---
-Exported data can contain executable content such as formulas.
-This content makes it possible to execute malicious commands if a user opens a file in the spreadsheet application and confirms that the file can be loaded and commands executed.
+Exported spreadsheet documents can be unsafe because executable content (such as formulas) may include malicious code.
+A spreadsheet application can execute this code if a user opens such a file and confirms that the application can load and execute dynamic content.

-Enable this property to encode formulas into simple data when the content is exported to CSV.
+Enable this property to ensure that exported CSV files are safe for loading in third-party spreadsheet applications.